CodeYourFuture/curriculum/common-content/en/module/js3/actually-re-rendering/index.md

 Add this to your `render` function before you add new elements.
 Try using your page.
 Try searching for a particular film.

-Unfortunately, our search box is gone!
+Oh no, our search box is gone!

 {{<note type="exercise">}}
 Work out why our search box is gone.
 Remember what we just changed, and what we were trying to do by making that change.